extremenetworks/E2X/docs/Manual.md

 * -q, --quiet
     * Suppress non-error messages.
 This is helpful if you have already read the notification messages pertaining to a translation, and want to see any errors more distinctly.
+This is the same as *--log-level ERROR*
 * -v, --verbose
     * Print additional, informational messages.
 This is helpful in understanding how the translation is progressing.
+This is the same as *--log-level INFO*
 * -D, --debug
     * Print debugging messages.
 This may be needed to gather relevant information for fixing a bug in E2X.
 This prints a lot of information, so you probably want to capture it in a file.
+This option results in even more output that using *--log-level DEBUG*
+* --log-level
+    * Control which messages are printed.
+Only messages with importance equal or higher than the specified log level will be printed.
+The possible log levels from lowest to highest are *DEBUG*, *INFO*, *NOTICE*, *WARN*, and *ERROR*.
 * --source *source_switch_model*
     * Specify the source switch model to use.
 This should correspond to the switch configuration that shall be translated.
 The switch model is used